Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-five-tips-for-managing-pets-on-your-rental-properties.md

   there are a variety of issues that property managers must navigate. "
 heroHeading: Five Tips for Managing Pets on Your Rental Properties
 heroImg: /assets/managing_pets.jpg
+heroAltImg: Managing pets in rental properties with pet management tool
 social: true
 promoSection:
   promoTitle: We Manage Pets Better